YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/FilesAndImages/Index.rst

     Description
         It makes it possible to use the graphic possibilities of TYPO3.
-If set, an IMAGE cObject is generated with the given TS properties.
+If set, an IMAGE cObject is generated with the given TypoScript properties.

         .. important::

-            Do not forget that the configuration field is ended by a semi-column, therefore if you need a semi-column in your TS write it “\;”
+            Do not forget that the configuration field is ended by a semi-column, therefore if you need a semi-column in your TypoScript, write it **\\;**.